qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 very slow to work with/open in other programs.

-Checking |checkbox| :guilabel:`Force layer to render as raster` forces these layers to be rasterised so that the exported files won`t have to include all the nodes contained in these layers and the rendering is therefore sped up.
+Checking |checkbox| :guilabel:`Force layer to render as raster` forces these layers to be rasterised so that the exported files won't have to include all the nodes contained in these layers and the rendering is therefore sped up.

 You can also do this by forcing the composer to export as a raster,